NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 </style>
 ```

-If you are taking advantage of [Skills Versioning](/dashboard/user-guide/skills.html#skills-versioning) then you need to provide version property to
+If you are taking advantage of [Skills Versioning](/dashboard/user-guide/skills.html#skills-versioning) then you need to provide the version property to
 the SkillsDisplay component:

 ``` js